Chapter 1 – Graphemes

 What Are Graphemes?

-Kanji are made up of smaller parts — visual components that repeat over and over in different combinations.
-In this guide, we call these parts graphemes.
+Kanji are made up of smaller parts — visual pieces that repeat over and over in different combinations.
+In this course, we call these pieces graphemes.
 They are like the building blocks of kanji.

 You’ve probably heard the word radical before.
 Radicals are a specific system used in dictionaries to index kanji, and every kanji has exactly one of them.